mirage/mirage-www/data/wiki/hello-world.md

 Once we've created our configuration key, we specify that we'd like it available in the unikernel by passing it to `main` in the `keys` parameter.

-We can then read the value corresponding to configuration key using the generated function `Key_gen.hello` as shown below.
+We can then read the value corresponding to  configuration key using the appropriate function in the generated `Key_gen` module.
+In our case, `Key_gen.hello` as shown below.

 ```
 $ cat unikernel.ml